SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 <br>![](../ex3/images/ex162-3-21-0.png)

-6. Click and hold on the 'Connector' button and drag it all the way down onto the 'Receiver' shape and release your mouse pointer after the 'ends' are joined.
+6. Click and hold on the 'Connector' button and drag it all the way down onto the 'Receiver' shape, and release your mouse pointer after the 'ends' are joined.
 <br><img src="../ex3/images/image24.png" width=100% height=100%>